Suggested links

 • Rock Island Arsenal, Illinois

 Asbestos could be found throughout U.S. Army bases during this time.
-It was a primary component of insulation due to its heat-resistant properties and was used in many Army barracks and other buildings on these bases.
+It was often used in insulation due to its heat-resistant properties.

 The list above contains only a few of the many Army bases that used asbestos.
 Don’t see your base listed?
 We can help — call (866) 608-8933 to learn if a U.S. Army base you served on used asbestos.